sofa-framework/doc/40_Programming_with_SOFA/10_Start_coding/70_Components_API/40_Events_in_SOFA.md

 Now, you will be able to recover the events and therefore to interact with your simulation.
 Have fun !

+If you still don't receive events, it may be possible than you will need to press Ctrl key.

 Mouse or Keyboard Events
 ------------------------